brshallo/r4ds_solutions/docs/25-many-models.md

 ## # ... with 132 more rows
 ```

-__unnesting__, dd another dataframe with the residuals included and then unnest
+__unnesting__, another dataframe with the residuals included and then unnest

 ```r
 by_country3 <- by_country2 %>%